 There are so many models, curriculum and even conferences focused on the topic.
-Even Chuck Bomar wrote an awesome post on the topic in relation to young adults last week.
 It got me thinking about what it is and what it isn’t.
 So let’s play the game “Two Truths and A Lie” when it comes to discipleship.
 However, I would like to give it a little spin.
 Here are three lies and one truth on this important topic:

 It’s About Hanging Out

 I’ve heard it said often that what matters is just picking a student up and spending time with them.
 After all, that’s what Jesus did.
 He spent every moment of the day allowing His disciples to be with Him watching and learning, so therefore if we just spend time with a student then that’s enough right?
 No. Jesus was always intentional.
 There was a reason why He went where He did, why He responded the way He did and even talked to the people He did.
 We have reduced discipleship sometimes to going to the mall and being together or watching students play sports.
 If the goal is to watch you live your life for Christ and have them model it, are you paying attention to what you do when you do it?
 Have you considered premeditating questions before you go into a time with students?
 What’s the goal for being in this discipling relationship?
 Think before you go.
 If it’s to help them become a deeply devoted follower of Christ, then think through every situation.
 Be intentional.

 It’s About a Program